 - > The headteacher:

 - > The deputy headteachers:

 - > The data protection officer:

 - > The IT System Manager:

-- > Staff members as required with express permission of the headteacher
+- > Anyone with express permission of the headteacher

 CCTV footage will only be accessed from authorised personnel's work devices, or from the visual display monitors.

 All members of staff who have access will undergo training to ensure proper handling of the system and footage.